Harris's hawk: Distribution and habitat

 Harris's hawks live in sparse woodland and semi-desert, as well as marshes (with some trees) in some parts of their range (Howell and Webb 1995), including mangrove swamps, as in parts of their South American range.
 Harris's hawks are permanent residents and do not migrate.
-Important perches and nest supports are provided by scattered larger trees or other features (e.g., power poles, woodland edges, standing dead trees, live trees, and boulders, and saguaros).
+Important perches and nest supports are provided by scattered larger trees or other features (e.g., utility poles, woodland edges, standing dead trees, live trees, boulders, and saguaros).

 The wild Harris's hawk population is declining due to habitat loss; however, under some circumstances, they have been known to move into developed areas.

-Behaviour
+Behavior

 This species occurs in relatively stable groups.
 A dominance hierarchy occurs in Harris's hawks, wherein the mature female is the dominant bird, followed by the adult male and then the young of previous years.
 Groups typically include from two to seven birds.
-Not only do birds cooperate in hunting, they also assist in the nesting process.
+Not only do birds cooperate in hunting, but they also assist in the nesting process.
 No other bird of prey is known to hunt in groups as routinely as this species.

 Breeding

 They nest in small trees, shrubby growth, or cacti.
-The nests are often compact, made of sticks, plant roots, and stems, and are often lined with leaves, moss, bark and plant roots.
+The nests are often compact, made of sticks, plant roots, and stems and are often lined with leaves, moss, bark, and plant roots.
 They are built mainly by the female.
-There are usually two to four white to blueish white eggs sometimes with a speckling of pale brown or gray.
-The nestlings start out light buff, but in five to six days turn a rich brown.
+There are usually two to four white to blueish-white eggs sometimes with a speckling of pale brown or gray.
+The nestlings start light buff, but in five to six days turn a rich brown.

 Very often, there will be three hawks attending one nest: two males and one female.
 Whether or not this is polyandry is debated, as it may be confused with backstanding (one bird standing on another's back).
 The female does most of the incubation.
 The eggs hatch in 31 to 36 days.
 The young begin to explore outside the nest at 38 days, and fledge, or start to fly, at 45 to 50 days.
 The female sometimes breeds two or three times in a year.
 Young may stay with their parents for up to three years, helping to raise later broods.
-Nests are known to be predated by coyotes (Canis latrans), golden eagles (Aquila chrysaetos), red-tailed hawks (Buteo jamaicensis), great horned owls (Bubo virginianus) and flocks of common ravens (Corvus corax), predators possibly too formidable to be fully displaced by the Harris's hawk's cooperative nest defenses.
-No accounts show predation on adults in the United States and the Harris's hawk may be considered an apex predator, although presumably predators like eagles and great horned owls would be capable of killing them.
+Nests are known to be predated by coyotes (Canis latrans), golden eagles (Aquila chrysaetos), red-tailed hawks (Buteo jamaicensis), great horned owls (Bubo virginianus), and flocks of common ravens (Corvus corax), predators possibly too formidable to be fully displaced by Harris's hawk's cooperative nest defenses.
+No accounts show predation on adults in the United States and Harris's hawk may be considered an apex predator, although presumably predators like eagles and great horned owls would be capable of killing them.
 In Chile, black-chested buzzard-eagles (Geranoaetus melanoleucus) are likely predators.